jabirali/fish-virtuoso/README.md

   assumption is that you only want one `nvim` instance per `tmux` window, so the currently visible `nvim` instance in your `tmux` window is reused.
-- To help you start typing `e` or `edit` instead of `nvr`/`nvim`/`vim`/`vi`, since the latter are inherently less portable, I have also added some abbreviations that help with the transition.
-If anyone is offended by this, please let me know, and I can add an option to disable these...
+- To help you start typing `e` or `edit` instead of `nvr`/`nvim`/`vim`/`vi`, since the latter are less portable, I added some abbreviations that help.
+  If you dislike this, let me know, and I can add an option to disable them.

 [1]: https://github.com/mhinz/neovim-remote